Anthony Rizzo Player Props: Yankees vs. Guardians

 Anthony Rizzo At The Plate

+- Rizzo has an OPS of .834, fueled by an OBP of .370 to go with a slugging percentage of .464.
+All three of those stats are tops among New York hitters this season.

-- Among qualified hitters in baseball, his batting average ranks 61st, his on-base percentage ranks 44th, and he is 62nd in the league in slugging.
+- Among qualified hitters in baseball, he ranks 46th in batting average, 47th in on-base percentage, and 60th in slugging.

-- In 13.8% of his games this year, he has hit a home run, and 4.1% of his trips to the dish.
+- In 13.3% of his games this season, he has gone deep, and 3.9% of his trips to the plate.

-- He has scored in 37.9% of his games this year, with two or more runs scored in 10.3%.
+- He has scored in 11 games this season (36.7%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.